 All submissions (with the exception of member abstracts) must be made electronically as PDF files.
 These files are to be uploaded to the conference program website.
 Member Abstracts may only be submitted as plain text that is entered (or copied and pasted) directly into an online submission form available at the program website.
 Member Abstracts may not make use of formatted text.

-New for 2019, reviews of initial paper submissions will be double-blind.
+New for 2019, reviews of initial paper submissions and member abstracts will be double-blind.
 Thus, the submissions must be anonymized.
 No information that would reveal author identity, including author names or affiliations, should be included.
 References to one’s own work should not be identifiable as self-citations; e.g. “As we showed in Jones (2017)” should be avoided in favor of “Jones (2017) showed.”
 Acknowledgements, including sources of funding and assistance, should also be omitted in the initial submissions.
 Any online supplemental information that submissions refer to must also be anonymized.
 Submissions that do not conform to these requirements will be rejected.

 All PDF submissions must be sized 8.5 x 11 inches, with no headers/footers and no page numbers.
 Please name the submission file in this format: <firstauthorname_submissiondate.pdf>

 (e.g., “smith_1_28.pdf” for a submission made on January 28th).
 If there are any special fonts required (Korean, Japanese, etc.), these must be included with the submission (i.e., embedded in the PDF file).
 The conference language is English.

 Authors are strongly encouraged to use the document templates below for their PDF submissions.
 Template files for Microsoft Word and LaTeX are available here.
 With very few exceptions (e.g., length for member abstracts), the formatting is the same for all types of submissions.
 Please do not edit the margin sizes or font settings set in the template files.